codalogic/corral/README.md

-returned
+corral
 ========

-returned is another class for combining return code and exception based programming with the aim of making coding safer.
+corral is another class for combining return code and exception based programming with the aim of making coding safer.

-returned employs the following assumptions:
+corral employs the following assumptions:

-- returned is intended to track small resource handles rather than large objects.
+- corral is intended to track small resource handles rather than large objects.
   (The example illustrates working with a FILE * handles for files.)

 - Currently, it only returns whether the resource handle is valid or not.